QQQI: The New King Of Covered Call ETFs Is Here (NASDAQ:QQQI)

 There's been a massive influx of covered call ETFs into the market over the last few years.
-And to capture investor interest, they’re pulling out every gimmick in the book.
-Some funds now pay weekly dividends to feed the ever
+And to capture investor interest, they're pulling out every gimmick in the book.
+Some funds now pay weekly dividends to feed the ever-growing demand

 QQQI: The New King Of Covered Call ETFs Is Here